Share this article:

 Proverbs 13:20

-Sometimes it’s not easy to put yourself out there and make new friends especially if you are new to the faith, but don’t let that discourage you, anything that is valuable takes time and dedication.
-So, in this post, we’re going to share seven common ways to make Christian friends.
+Sometimes it’s not easy to put yourself out there and make new friends — especially if you’re new to the faith — but don’t let that discourage you.
+Anything valuable takes time and dedication.
+Here are seven ways to start building meaningful Christian friendships.

 1. Pray for Christian Friends